 + PRO: Low crime rates

-Guns are illegal among civilians in South Korea and aren't easy to come by on the 'black market'.
+Guns are illegal for civilians in South Korea and aren't easy to come by on the black market.
 Petty theft is also extremely rare.
+Although walking alone at night is definitely a possibility in Seoul, expats should still be aware of their surroundings and act with common sense.

 - CON: Reckless driving

 Bending the law is extremely common among Seoul motorists.
-Scooter drivers will often take to the sidewalks when roads are congested.
-Drivers might also run red lights if they think that they can get away with it.
+Scooter drivers will often take to the sidewalks when roads are congested and drivers might also run red lights if they think that they can get away with it.
 Drunk driving is also common.
 Pedestrians should keep to the sidewalk and be very careful when crossing any streets.

 Working and doing business in Seoul